USS New York (1800): Barbary Coast

 The squadron sailed on 11 April for Tripoli to confront the Pasha with a strong show of American force.
-En route on 25 April, a powder explosion on board New York killed four men and damaged the ship, forcing the squadron to put into Malta from 1–19 May while she effected repairs.
+En route on 25 April, a powder explosion in the Gunner's Store Room in the cockpit, caused by a candle, set off 444 blank cartridges that killed four men and damaged the ship, the fire taking an hour and a half to extinguish, forcing the squadron to put into Malta from 1–19 May while she effected repairs.
 Arriving off Tripoli on the 22nd, the squadron remained there attempting negotiations with the Bashaw.
 Following two brief engagements, 22 and 27 May in which the American ships’ overwhelming fire drove off attacking Tripolitan gunboats, the talks seemed to bear fruit.
 Midshipman John Downes was one of those recognized for distinguished service on New York during the fighting.

 On 9 June, a tentative treaty was agreed to on the condition that the U.S. ships would immediately leave the harbor.
 Commodore Morris, following these terms, sailed in New York the next day, leaving the rest of the squadron on guard off the coast to follow later, little realizing that the treacherous Bashaw would resume his piratical activities as soon as the American presence was gone.